Skip to content

 Domains and TLS

 You can manage cluster-level domains from the Domains view.
-You can register single hostname or wildcard domains and use them to expose your traffic.
+You can register single hostname or wildcard domains and bind them to public or private traffic classes.

 • Wildcard domains: *.example.com for multiple deployment hostnames on the same traffic class. (recommended)